-Joseph Conrad, the author of the book Heart of Darkness, was born on December 3, 1857.
-In 1874, he went to Marseille to work on a French merchant ship.
+Joseph Conrad, author of Heart of Darkness, was born in December 1857.
+In 1874, he went to Marseille, France, to work on a merchant ship.
 This marked the beginning of Conrad’s passion for navigation.
-Later, he lived on the sea for 20 years, owning rich travelling experiences.
-The experience he gained during a disastrous voyage to Congo left a deep impression on Conrad and formed the background of his novel Heart of Darkness.
-The book received the 44th Golden Time Emmy Award, and is surely a masterpiece.
+Later, he lived at sea for 20 years, collecting rich traveling experiences.
+A disastrous voyage to the Congo left a deep impression on Conrad and formed the background of his novel Heart of Darkness.

-This adventurous story is mainly about Captain Marlow’s experiences on a sea boat docked in the Congo River.
-Marlow’s story, in addition to his childhood experience in Africa, tells the story of a white colonist named Kurtz who was well-known in Africa.
-Kurtz was an idealist determined to bring progress of civilization into Africa; however, he later degenerated into greedy a colonist.
+This adventure story is mainly about Captain Marlow’s experiences on a boat docked in the Congo River.
+Marlow’s story revolves around a well-known white colonist named Kurtz.
+Kurtz begins as an idealist, determined to bring the progress of civilization into Africa, but his character soon changes.

-The most interesting aspect of the plot is the contradictions in the novel.
-Although Kurtz knew that he was on the one-way road to degradation, he somehow still kept going though he knew he shouldn’t.
-At the end of the story, Kurtz died in horror and torment.
-He hated himself so much the moment before he died, though he was quite enjoying the power before.
-This contradiction strongly demonstrates the mysteriousness of human nature.
-Apart from Kurtz’s suffering, Marlow suffered as well.
-The book says that Marlow loves truth and finds lying repulsive.
-But, in the last part of the book, he lied to Kurtz’s fiancée in order to pacify her that the last words Kurtz spoke were her name.
-He strayed from his strong belief in truth, and afterward lived in guilt and suffered physiologically.
+The most interesting aspect of the plot is the contradictions within it.
+Although Kurtz knows that he is on the road to degradation, he keeps acting the same way.
+By the end of the story, Kurtz hates himself, although he doesn’t deny enjoying his power.
+This contradiction demonstrates the mystery of human nature.
+Apart from Kurtz’s suffering, Marlow suffers as well.
+The book claims that Marlow loves truth and finds lying repulsive.
+Yet, in the last part of the book, he lies to Kurtz’s fiancée in order to pacify her.
+He strays from his strong beliefs and suffers guilt afterwards.
 The quote, “it seemed to me that the house would collapse before I could escape, that the heavens would fall upon my head,” is the best depiction of Marlow’s inner world.